Diyckstra/terraform-provider-deyckstra/website/docs/r/default_network_acl.md

 * `egress` - (Optional) Configuration block for an egress rule.
 Detailed below.
 * `ingress` - (Optional) Configuration block for an ingress rule.
 Detailed below.
 * `subnet_ids` - (Optional) List of Subnet IDs to apply the ACL to.
 See the notes below on managing Subnets in the Default Network ACL.
 * `tags` - (Optional) Map of tags to assign to the resource.
-If configured with a provider [`default_tags` configuration block][default-tags] present, tags with matching keys will overwrite those defined at the provider-level.
+If a provider [`default_tags` configuration block][default-tags] is used, tags with matching keys will overwrite those defined at the provider level.

 ### egress and ingress